First American Home Warranty Reviews 2026: Plans, Coverage & Customer Ratings

 Company Background & Overview

 First American Home Warranty has been protecting homeowners for over 40 years, having been established on February 8, 1984.
-The company operates as a subsidiary of First American Financial Corporation — one of the largest and most established names in real estate and property services, primarily known for title insurance and settlement services.
-Today, First American Home Warranty is available in 36 states and serves millions of homeowners across the country.
+The company operates as a subsidiary of First American Financial Corporation, one of the largest and most established names in real estate and property services, primarily known for title insurance and settlement services.
+Today, First American Home Warranty is available in 36 U.S. states in 2026; it is not available in 14 states plus Washington, D.C.

 The company uses a network of pre-screened, local contractors to handle all service requests.
-It offers plans designed to cover the cost of repairing or replacing covered home systems and appliances that break down due to normal wear and tear — giving homeowners a financial safety net against unexpected repair bills.
+It offers plans designed to cover the cost of repairing or replacing covered home systems and appliances that break down due to normal wear and tear, giving homeowners a financial safety net against unexpected repair bills.
+For a broader view of how the industry stacks up, see our best home warranty companies guide.

 Pros